Main Music Trivia YMMV

 "Kill Kill" "TV in Black & White" Growing Up Sucks: The moral of "This Is What Makes Us Girls".
 Hipster: Most of the barbs levied towards Lana accuse her of being one, but she wallows in it.
 Hooker with a Heart of Gold: Quite a common theme of hers, but especially prevalent in "Hundred Dollar Bill".
 "Carmen" is all about one.
 If I Can't Have You: A line repeated verbatim in "Jealous Girl".
 I Have Many Names: Hoo, boy.
 In rough, chronological order (besides Lana Del Rey):

 "You my little sparkle jump rope queen / You my little sparkle"

-- Intercourse with You: "Burning Desire" is pretty heavily sexual, as is "Gods & Monsters" on her Paradise EP.
+It Is Pronounced Tro PAY: Emphasis on the "A", not the "N".
+Intercourse with You: "Burning Desire" is pretty heavily sexual, as is "Gods & Monsters" on her Paradise EP.
 Born To Die has "Diet Mountain Dew" talking about showing her what fast is.
 Very much the subject of both "Push Me Down" and "Behind Closed Doors".
 Kind of a subtext in "Dance Man":

 "You've got me dancing up the stairs now, man..."